JennyTran17/VR_Project/README.md

   </tr>
 </table>

-## 4. Technical Challenges and Solutions
-One of the main challenges encountered was working with XR Interaction Toolkit’s dynamic attachment system.
-Objects are not always parented in a traditional transform hierarchy, making hand detection and attachment logic more complex.

-This issue was addressed by:
-- Relying on XR interaction events instead of transform checks
-- Avoiding hard-coded parenting assumptions
-- Separating interaction logic based on interaction state

-Another challenge involved keeping systems modular and loosely coupled.
-This was resolved by ensuring systems communicate through clearly defined methods rather than direct dependencies.

-## 5. Reflection
+## 4. Reflection
-This project highlighted the importance of designing interactions specifically for VR rather than adapting non-VR patterns.
-Mechanics that appear simple in traditional games often require additional consideration when physical interaction and player comfort are involved.

-A personal key learning outcome was gaining a deeper understanding of XR Interaction Toolkit and its approach to interaction management.
-Early assumptions about object parenting led to issues that required redesigning parts of the interaction logic.

-Overall, the project demonstrates a solid foundation in VR interaction design and system-based gameplay.
-While limited in scope, it delivers a complete and coherent experience with clear goals and meaningful interaction.
+This project significantly deepened my understanding of VR interaction design and XR system architecture.
+I gained practical experience working with XR Interaction Toolkit, Scriptable Objects, and event-driven gameplay systems.

+The development process highlighted the importance of designing for player feedback and motivation.
+Initially, I noticed the experience lacked a clear goal, but later when I introduce the potion completion event, this gave the game a stronger sense of purpose.

+From a technical perspective, I improved my ability to debug complex interaction issues and structure code in a modular, maintainable way.

+One key area for improvement is interaction polish.More time spent on tuning physics values, hand input smoothing, and visual feedback would improve overall immersion and reduce player fatigue or confusion.

+Moreover, adding structured challenges, consequences would strengthen player motivation: guided objectives, enemy encounters, or time based challenges would give the potion system more impact within the game world.

-## 6. Future Work
+## 5. Future Work Consideration
-Potential future considerations include:
 - Expanding potion effects to influence gameplay more directly
 - Introducing environmental challenges/more objectives
 - Adding progression systems linked to potion usage
 - Improving player experience with more audio and visual feedback

-These improvements would build upon the existing systems while maintaining the project’s modular structure.
+These improvements would build upon the existing systems.